MountEverest75/CarND-PID-Control-Project/README.md

 The IPython note book with source code used to try out different approaches is available [here](./src/PIDControllerLabs.ipynb).
 The source code under cell#6 is used as basis for arriving at the values that led the car to complete full laps.

 The car was left running for close 4 hours and it did not crash leading to finalize the parameters as suggested above.

-Although twiddle approach was not necessary to define parameters I wanted to try this approach on a separate branch "twiddle_branch"

 ---
 # Reference to Run the Source Code